 Personal health budgets are given in order to meet health and wellbeing needs, and cannot be spent for any other reason.

-Whatever form of personal health budget is used, the assessment and review process for continuing healthcare, jointly funded packages of care and section 117 remains as it is now.
+Whatever form of personal health budget is used, the assessment and review process for continuing healthcare, jointly funded packages of care and mental health remains as it is now.

-Your care co-ordinator will be able to help you with more details about what you can use your budget for.
+Your NHS worker or care co-ordinator will be able to help you with more details about what you can use your budget for.

-What is continuing healthcare, continuing care and section 117 aftercare?
+What is continuing healthcare, continuing care and mental health aftercare?